Accelerated Controls on GHG Emissions are Required for Carbon Neutrality

-The Paris Agreement, adopted in December 2015, set out a long-term, shared worldwide goal of limiting the average global temperature increase to less than 2℃ over pre-Industrial Revolution temperatures (hereafter referred to as the 2℃ target), as well as the goal of carbon neutrality (net zero emissions) by the second half of this century.
+The Paris Agreement, adopted in December 2015, set out a long-term, shared worldwide goal of limiting the average global temperature increase to considerably less than 2℃ and preferably 1.5℃ over pre-Industrial Revolution temperatures, as well as the goal of carbon neutrality (net zero emissions) by the second half of this century.
 Correspondingly, moves aimed at achieving a carbon neutral society have been accelerating on a global scale.

 The Task Force on Climate-related Financial Disclosures (TCFD) was established in December 2015 by the Financial Stability Board, which includes participants representing central banks, financial regulatory authorities and finance ministries from major countries.
-The TCFD requests companies to use climate scenarios such as the 2℃ target to evaluate the climate-related risks and opportunities to their business and to assess and disclose the financial impact.
-Various international initiatives have also been launched, such as Science Based Targets (SBT), which calls for corporate emissions reduction goals designed to meet the 2℃ target, and RE100, which calls for companies to source 100% of the electricity they use from renewable energy.
-Furthermore, CDP（*1）, which runs the global disclosure system for investment that takes into account Environmental, Social and Governance (ESG) factors, requests that companies reduce GHG emissions by at least 2.1% year-on-year through voluntary efforts.
+The TCFD requests companies to use multiple climate scenarios to evaluate the climate-related risks and opportunities to their business and to assess and disclose the financial impact.
+Various international initiatives have also been launched, such as Science Based Targets (SBT), which calls for corporate emissions reduction goals designed to meet the 1.5℃ target, and RE100, which calls for companies to source 100% of the electricity they use from renewable energy.
+Furthermore, CDP (*1), which runs the global disclosure system for investment that takes into account Environmental, Social and Governance (ESG) factors, requests that companies reduce GHG emissions by at least 2.1% year-on-year through voluntary efforts.

 An international not-for-profit organization providing the only global system for companies and cities to measure, disclose, manage, and share vital environmental information.
 CDP works with major institutional investors around the world to encourage companies to disclose their impact on the environment and natural resources and to adopt measures that mitigate the impact.

-GHG Reductions are a Critical Issue for the Fujitsu Group
+GHG Emissions Reductions are a Critical Issue for the Fujitsu Group

 The Fujitsu Group, as an entity with global operations, is fully aware that climate change is a serious worldwide issue that spans national and regional boundaries.
 For example, disasters triggered by climate change can disrupt procurement, logistics and energy supply networks, which in turn interrupts the process of supplying materials and energy to business sites.
 Regulations governing GHG emissions have an impact on the development and production of products and services, and any delays in responding to requirements can lead to lost business opportunities.